alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

   - Connections workshop: .
 Confirmed - any planning required?
   - MozFest: proposal submitted.
 Waiting on status.
   - csv,CONF: proposal submitted.
 Waiting on status.
+  - MetaScience 2023: due 23 Jan.
+AB preparing proposal.
   - RightsCon: Submit by 19 January.
 Should we?
   - ACM CHI: Submit by 19 January.
 Should we?
   - Royal Society Meeting - invited on May 23 by JA on 22-23 May in Glasgow.
 May overlap with Book Dash.
 Should other team member present?
+  - Any other submissions/conferences we should keep in mind?
 - Planning Book Dash Dates May 2023: week of 22-26 May?
 - Merch order: Following up with Hatch this week.
 Should order still be sent to MS address? ---> Will follow up with Fireside chat organisers + Core Team about addresses.
 Talking with KW about release form.
 - Fireside chats: Can bring some suggestions for topics & calendar to next meeting.
 Restart the series in February?
 - Onboarding documents + meetings.
   - Meeting with SL next Monday for onboarding.
   - Invited AAA to Collab Cafe on 18 Jan.
+  - Preparing documentation.
 - Planning time for 2023 strategy: with KW, AB?
 - Upcoming working abroad plan: documents, timing.